tankh99/tp/docs/UserGuide.md

     * `edita 1 pid/3` : Changes appointment index 1 with the patient id 3.

-    * `deleteappointment 900` : Deletes the appointment that has the id of 900 (This is different from the natural ordering of the list).
+    * `deletea 3` : Deletes the appointment that has the id of 3 (This is different from the natural ordering of the list).

     * `clear` : Deletes all patient information from the CogniCare application.